721labs/partial-common-ownership/README.md

 ## Overview

 This project establishes standard, open source implementations of Partial Common Ownership of Ethereum ERC721 "NFTs".
-It builds upon work done by RadicalxChange, Simon de la Rouviere, and others.
 It aims to be a mature, secure, and all-encompassing starting point for any developer who wants to implement Partial Common Ownership.

 ## Installation